yamjalamanisandeep/MY-PORTFOLIO/README.md

 🔗 Live Demo :- https://my-portfolio-psi-one-42.vercel.app/

-## ℹ️ About the Project
+ ##ℹ️ About the Project
-This is my **personal portfolio website** built using **Next.js, React, and Tailwind CSS**.
+ This is my personal portfolio website built using Next.js, React, and Tailwind CSS.
-It serves as a digital resume to showcase my **skills, projects, and experiences** in web development.
+It serves as a digital resume to showcase my skills, projects, and experiences in web development.
-The website is designed to be **fast, responsive, and SEO-friendly** for better user experience.
+The website is designed to be fast, responsive, and SEO-friendly for better user experience.
-It also features **smooth animations and interactive UI components** to enhance engagement.
+It also features smooth animations and interactive UI components to enhance engagement.
-The project follows **best coding practices and modern web development standards**.
+The project follows best coding practices and modern web development standards.

 ---

 ## ✨ Features